ddrohan/android-101-labs-as/session1/lab/md/step03.md

     }
 }

-So when you run your app again you should see something like this when you click the 'Show greeting' button.
+So when you run your app again you should see something like this when you click the 'Show Greeting' button.

 ![](../img/lab04.png)